FabriFalasca/py-dMaps/README.md

 The framework can be used also as a preprocessing step for running causal algorithms on climate time series.
 Causal graph discovery often benefits from dimensionality reduction.
 Domains signals (i.e., time series) identified by δ-MAPS can then be fed to causal discovery algorithms (e.g., https://jakobrunge.github.io/tigramite/) to identify causal linkages.

+Info on limitations/bugs and general possible issues about the code are in the folder "debugging_etc".
+The folder is managed by Ljuba Novi (ljubanovi@yahoo.it)

 # Contents

 (i) Required Python Packages